moveit/moveit_tutorials/doc/visualization/visualization_tutorial.rst

 .. image:: rviz_plugin_start.png
    :width: 700px

-Step 2: Play with the visualized robots
+Step 2: Play with the Visualized Robots
 ---------------------------------------
 There are four different overlapping visualizations: